Thai nursery massacre unfolded over three hours of horror

 "How were we going to report him to the police?
 He was the police," said Phuwan Polyeam, 29, who lives close by with her two children.

-Panya murdered the 36 people in a three-hour rampage through the district in which he was born, shooting and stabbing to death neighbours, including a childhood friend.
+Panya killed 36 people in a three-hour rampage through the district in which he was born, shooting and stabbing to death neighbours, including a childhood friend.

 The 22 child victims at the nursery were boys and girls aged two to five.
 Seven are in hospital.